TVforME/Repeater/README.md

 ![Overview](https://github.com/TVforME/Repeater/blob/main/assets/images/Repeater-Overview.png)

 🌍 This project is not just about making the design flexible and extendable; It was inspired by the Voctomix project, the project takes a step further by integrating with Gstreamer pipelines's with the ability for full GPU decoding and encoding, DATV repeater is coded in Go to leverage Go's parallelism and speed.
-The proptype was developed in Python3 however, the design become far more complex as modules where added making my decision to look for a way to circimvent the complexities of threading with python.
+The proptype was developed in Python3 however, the design become far more complex as modules where added making my decision to look for a way to circumvent the complexities with threading.
 It was inevitiable for the code to be compiled.
 Was it Go, Rust and C++ ??
 Out of the 3, I chose Go [![Go-heart-balloon-32x40](https://github.com/TVforME/Repeater/assets/168706311/6d85af8a-82d8-49eb-ae11-fefb2bbc466b)](https://go.dev/ "Visit the GO website") for the reasons of:-

 - **Parallelism out of the box:**  Go is design to run function is parallel Go's way of threading
+- **NO Object Orientated Programming:** I'm not a fan of OOP Classes and overrides all that jazz.
+I've come from C pointers and structures, Go is bases on old school C structure, interfaces and can handle "strings" properly.
-- **Easy to use and gereat support:** Go is a modern programming laugauge. it's easy and there is plenty of support of firum and Youtube how to's..
+- **Easy to use and gereat support:** Go is a modern programming laugauge. it's easy and there is plenty of support of forums and Youtube how to's..
 - **Compiles to ONE executable:**  That's right, ONE executable.
-No frameworks, or addition dependencies.
-GStreamer and few other libraries are requires for repeater to operate.
+No frameworks, or addition lanuage dependencies.
+GStreamer and few other libraries are requires for repeater to operate however, this is a given regardless of language used.
 - **Statically Typed lanuage:**  Hard to get it wrong..
 Go's intuitive compiler lets you know before compilation your if your passing a int over a string.

-🛠️ The design aims to reduce valuable rack space and simplify the interconnection process.
-A typical DATV repeater design consists of black boxes interconnected with HDMI cables, using IR or serial converters to communicate via a dedicated repeater microcontroller.
-My software approach has been a four-year learning experience, specifically designed for the Geelong Amateur Radio Club DATV repeater.
+🛠️ The design aims to reduce valuable rack space at a facility and use a more modern approach to AV mixing and playout in DVB tansport stream.
+A typical DATV repeater consists of black boxes interconnected with HDMI/USB/SDI cables, using IR or serial converters to communicate between blackboxes through a microcontroller.
+My software approach has been a four-year learning experience, and addiction since joining the Geelong Amateur Radio Club.

 The repeater site is located at Mount Anakie, Victoria.
 Call sign **VK3RGL**.